xfaith4/custom_SereneHarmonySite/CHECKLIST.md

   - **Option B:** Add sections to website (if you want to use them)

 ### Step 5: Customize Content
-- [ ] Update business name if different from "Serene Harmony"
+- [ ] Update business name if different from "Peace Love and Body Work"
 - [ ] Customize service offerings section
 - [ ] Update pricing information (if you want to include it)
 - [ ] Add your business address (if offering in-person services)